veebch/twirly/WIRING.md

 ![Assembled Components](images/guts.jpg)

-*Example of the assembled system showing the Raspberry Pi Pico W, DRV8825 driver, USB-C PD trigger, and step-down converter.*
+*Example of the assembled system showing the Raspberry Pi Pico W, DRV8825 driver, USB-C PD trigger, and step-down converter.
+NB.
+Microstepping not connected in this image*

 ## Pin Connections